 , directed by Hans-Christian Schmid, was released in 2006.
 It is much more a drama than a horror film, and it supposedly follows the real story of Anneliese Michel more closely. -imdb.com Watch the Requiem movie trailer.

 Listen to the Voice of Anneliese Michel:

+At the time of the release of The Exorcism of Emily Rose, a German web site posted audio in which we hear the real Anneliese Michel's voice during one of the exorcisms.
 The web site obtained the audio from one of the 43 taped recordings made during the 67 rites of exorcism that Anneliese endured for a period of 10 months.
 The commentators in the clips can be heard talking about the demons Cain, Nero, and Hitler, who Anneliese believed had taken over her body.

 Anneliese Michel Exorcism Audio with English Translation